vajraccedika/tintin-helper/modules/nukefire/NUKEFIRE-README.md

 First, read the tintin-helper readme as it explains the basic concepts and setup.
 Then come back and read this one.

+Starting up:
+Use the following command to start:
+>tt++ nuke.tin

 Player files:
 You do not need an account file for nukefire.
 Just a player file.
 Your player file should look something like this: